 M13 is a spectacular globular cluster and arguably the best example of its type in the northern section of the sky.
 It is the standout deep sky object in the constellation of Hercules and sometimes referred to as the Great Hercules Globular Cluster.
-At magnitude 5.8, M13 is an easy binocular target that is just about visible to the naked eye under dark skies.
-The popularity of M13 is mainly due to it declination; it lies at 36 degrees north and therefore well placed and often overhead during summer months for northern hemisphere observers.
+At magnitude +5.8, M13 is an easy binocular target that's just about visible to the naked eye under dark skies.
+The popularity of M13 is mainly due to it declination; it lies at 36 degrees north and therefore well placed and often overhead during summer months for Northern Hemisphere observers.
 There are many other globulars that are larger and brighter than M13, but all are located in the southern section of the sky and either invisible or low on the horizon for North America, European and many Asian skywatchers.
 As a result, M13 is perhaps the most observed and studied globular cluster of all.

 The globular is easily found on the western side of the Hercules "Keystone" asterism, 2.5 degrees south of Eta Herculis (η Her) along a line connecting Eta Herculis (η Her) with Zeta Herculis (ζ Her).
 When viewed through 10x50 binoculars, it appears as bright fuzzy ball with a well-defined center that is obviously non-stellar but without resolution.
 It forms a right angled triangle with two nearby 7th magnitude stars.
 An 80 mm (3.1-inch) telescope shows M13 as a uniform extended hazy disk about 8 arc minutes across.
 At magnifications of about 100x the cluster appears like a zoomed in version of that of the binocular view.
 A 100mm (4-inch) telescope will resolve some of the outer stars with many more visible in 150mm (6-inch) and 200mm (8-inch) instruments.
 The brightest star in M13 is variable star V11 (apparent magnitude +11.95).